 Throughout COVID-19, a split society emerged, with those who could work from home on one side and those who had to work on site on the other.
 Both had their advantages and disadvantages.
 Going forward, businesses will need to think about what’s best for their people and the commercial health of the organisation, making sure decisions are as fair as possible.

 It will be helpful for HR to take a lead on deciding whether a job can be done partly or completely from home, to avoid individual line managers making arbitrary decisions resulting in the perception that one team is being given more flexibility than another.
-Being transparent and clearly communicating the reasons why some jobs can be done from home and why others need to be completed on-site will show the business is acting as fairly as possible, and help to avoid conflict in the workplace – read more about HR’s role in managing conflict, and how a good HR system can help, in Top tips for HR to manage workforce conflict.
+Being transparent and clearly communicating the reasons why some jobs can be done from home and why others need to be completed on-site will show the business is acting as fairly as possible, and help to avoid conflict in the workplace – read more about HR’s role in managing conflict, and how good HR systems can help, in Top tips for HR to manage workforce conflict.